Union minister Ashwini Choubey slams Nitish as 'opportunistic' | Politics

 - India

-BJP leader and Union minister Ashwini Choubey on Tuesday accused Nitish Kumar of being ''opportunistic'' and said those ''betraying'' Bihar want to create obstacles in its development.
+BJP leader and Union minister Ashwini Choubey on Tuesday accused outgoing chief minister Nitish Kumar of being ''opportunistic'' and said those ''betraying'' Bihar want to create obstacles in its development.

 He made the remarks at the airport here while heading to Patna to take part in a BJP core group meeting this evening to take stock of the evolving political situation in the wake up of a break-up with ally Janata Dal (United).